 If you need additional information, call 716-845-2300.

 Advisories and restrictions on travel both in the U.S. and internationally are evolving as the spread of the virus evolves.
-In New York State, there is an incoming travel advisory that requires individuals traveling into New York State from another state to follow specific instructions.
 Please visit the New York State website and also Roswell Park's information for patients page for the latest information on these guidelines for both patients and visitors of Roswell Park.

 We currently recommend that cancer patients: